PEAK RESOURCES RESIDENTS/REPRESENTATIVES AND FAMILY MEMBERS

 - Out of facility appointments will only be allowed if medically necessary

-- We are discouraging resident therapeutic leaves of absence – residents will be isolated for 14 days upon return to the facility
+- Extended therapeutic leaves of absence are discouraged – residents may be “isolated” for 14 days upon return to the facility

-- Isolation units established for resident admissions and confirmed cases of Covid-19
+- Isolation units/Quarantine units for some resident admissions and confirmed cases of Covid-19

-- All admissions to the facility will be “isolated” for 14 days to monitor for symptoms
+- New admissions to the facility may be “isolated” for 14 days to monitor for symptoms

 - Residents are assessed every shift to identify signs/symptoms of COVID-19